 cousins

-Shared DNA For Cousins
+Shared DNA Among Cousins

-First cousins share about 12.5% of their DNA.
+First cousins share 12.5% of their DNA.

 Keep in mind that this is not an exact percentage, since the range of shared DNA is 4 to 23%.
 Once the discussion moves to cousins removed, the shared DNA wanes quite a bit.
 For instance, a first cousin once removed shares about 6.25%, with a range of 3.3 - 8.5%.
 Second cousins share about 3.1%, with their range falling from 2.85 - 5%.
 For comparison purposes, siblings share about 50% of their DNA.